fengalin/media-toc/README.md

 - Display metadata from the media.
 - Display the audio wave form.
 - Display chapters' data.
-- Play the media, draw the video, the audio wave form and play the audio.
+- Play the media, draw the video, the audio waveform and play the audio.
 - Adapt the waveform drawing precision in order to keep up with the playback.

 ## <a name='ui'></a>Screenshots